-To visualise the variation in density across the sample sites in each year, the density of cockles at each sample location was plotted on a map using Inverse Distance Weighted interpolation.
-Differences in the size frequency distributions (length and width) of cockles were visualised and the median length of cockles at each sample location was plotted on a map to visualise variation in the average size of cockles across survey locations.
+To visualise the variation in density across the sample sites in each year, the density of cockles at each sample location was plotted on a map using Inverse Distance Weighted (IDW) interpolation of per station density.
+For 2011-2022 this was calculated on all sampling stations whether cockle was present or not.
+In 2024, density across the stations only where cockle were present were visualised using IDW interpolation (distance coefficient 2, pixel size 0.00005) around a buffer of 57.5m (half of the distance between stations) from the sampled stations.
+Differences in the size frequency distributions (length and width) of cockles were visualised using a histogram and the median length of cockles at each sample location was plotted on a map to visualise variation in the average size of cockles across survey locations.

-Total biomass of cockles across the sampled area (64 ha pre-2017, and 89 ha from 2017 onwards) was calculated by scaling the mean cockle weight per station (0.1m2) to the total sampled area.
+Total biomass of cockles across the total bed area (64 ha pre-2017, and 89 ha from 2017 onwards) was estimated by scaling the mean cockle weight per sampled station (0.1m2) (whether cockle was present or not) to the total cockle bed area.
+Any stations which could not be surveyed were not included in the calculation, but the calculation assumes a homogeneous density across the whole bed (including sampled and non-sampled areas).
 Only data from 2014 onwards were used for biomass calculations.